 The months from February to March are generally considered the best time to visit Paonta Sahib.
 During this time, the weather condition is quite good for sightseeing and exploring activities.
-The summer months are usually very hot and may not prove suitable for travelling.
+The summer months are usually very hot and may not prove suitable for traveling.

-The gurdwara is located at a place where for the first time, Guru Gobind Singh Ji had entered the kingdom of Sirmour.
+The gurdwara is located at a place where for the first time, Guru Gobind Singh Ji had entered the kingdom of Sirmaur.
 He was just 16 years old at that time.
 Raja Medini Prakash had invited him to make a visit to his kingdom.

 This was a step to strengthen the bond between the Guru and him.
 It is said that as a special gesture of reverence, the king along with his court members as well as the leading merchants of the kingdom had come to meet him without any security.

-Seeing the gravity of dangers of those times, this bold step of the King had the desired effect on the Guru.
+Seeing the gravity of the dangers of those times, this bold step of the King had the desired effect on the Guru.
 Due to this, he ended up living in the town for about four years or so.
 Guru Gobind Singh Ji even left a written account of his stay at Paonta.

 Sited at a distance of about 4 km from the gurudwara, this beautiful lake was developed by the Himachal Pradesh Tourism Department.
 It is a famous tourist spot where one can get involved in many recreational activities like speed boating, sail boating, skiing.

 It is situated at a distance of about 248 km, 1740 km, 1655 km, and 2399 km from the metropolitan cities Delhi, Kolkata, Mumbai, and Bengaluru respectively.

-By Air.
 The nearest airport to Paonta Sahib is Jolly International Airport of Dehradun.
 You can take connecting flights from Delhi and Chandigarh to reach here.
 Once you land there, you will need to get buses, cabs, or auto-rickshaws to reach the place you want to go to.

-By Train.
 In the proximity of Paonta Sahib, you can get a train to Ambala Railway station or Dehradun Railway station whichever falls nearby as per your overall comfort.
 Deboard at any of these two stations and then take a cab or bus to reach the desired place.

-By Road.
 When you are planning to visit Paonta Sahib by road, a cab or bus can assist you the best but it all depends on the location from where you are traveling.
 If you prefer your vehicle over public means then you can cut the costs.
 However, if you are residing in the nearby regions then you can also consider self-driving here.

-You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+You can plan your trip and create your own route to the city with Adotrip’s technically driven Trip planner.